Should I Become a Silversmith?

 Step 4: Find a Job

-Many silversmiths work as freelancers or go into business on their own.
-Silversmith artisans who do custom design work are found in several venues, such as jewelry shops.
+Many silversmiths work as freelancers or open businesses on their own.
+Silversmith artisans who do custom design often work for jewelry shops.
 Silversmiths may also work for larger companies, including jewelry retailers and auction houses.

 - Join a professional organization.
 For silversmiths, the nationally recognized professional organization is the Society of American Silversmiths (SAS).
 The SAS provides assistance outlets for new silversmiths, including career-building advice, supply discounts and online technical advice.